 In This Article

-The syringa, the white flower that lights up the garden
+Syringa, the white flower that illuminates the garden

-One of the very first to have a syringa note was the pretty Eau de Camille by Annick Goutal which opens with top notes of honeysuckle and syringa to offer green floral notes, refined and tender, to the luster. image of the daughter of the designer to whom she dedicated this sweet fragrance.
+Unsurprisingly, the syringa note is perfectly suited for floral perfumes, lending itself to stunning compositions of white, sweet, fruity, and ethereal flowers.
+One of the first fragrances to feature a syringa note was the elegant Eau de Camille by Annick Goutal, which opens with top notes of honeysuckle and syringa to offer refined and tender green floral notes, mirroring the designer's daughter for whom the fragrance was created.

-Then Eau Belle by Azzaro adds to this flowery and aromatic trail of syringa, citrus fruits which pep up this beautiful water.
-It then spreads on an exquisite floral note to end with a bath of soft amber and delicately sensual warmth ...
+Following this, Eau Belle by Azzaro enhances the floral and aromatic trail of syringa with invigorating citrus fruits.
+This beautiful water then unfolds into an exquisite floral note, finishing with a bath of soft amber and delicately sensual warmth.

-However, the fragrant and delicate note of syringa will quickly return to the flowery fragrances of its origin, dedicating itself, almost exclusively, to pure and charming top notes or deep and intoxicating heart notes of bucolic flights.
-So many perfumes play with this note both orange and floral to give, depending on the associations, the tenderness of sweetness or the tangy freshness of a citrus flower.
-Like “Contradiction” by Calvin Klein, “Tender Touch Women” by Burberry or even “Aqua Allegoria Flora Nymphea” by Guerlain.
+Nonetheless, the fragrant and delicate note of syringa soon returned to its floral origins, featuring almost exclusively in pure and charming top notes or deep and intoxicating heart notes of bucolic compositions.
+Many perfumes incorporate this orange and floral note to create either the tenderness of sweetness or the tangy freshness of a citrus flower, as seen in “Contradiction” by Calvin Klein, “Tender Touch Women” by Burberry, and “Aqua Allegoria Flora Nymphea” by Guerlain.